 The tallest mountains in New Zealand have long served as motivation for serious mountaineers and hikers intent on scaling the heights.
-Fortunately for us mere mortals, some of the most impressive New Zealand mountain ranges are still accessible to those without ice picks and crampon skills!
+Fortunately for us mere mortals, some of the most impressive hiking in New Zealand and its mountain ranges is still accessible to those without ice picks and crampon skills!

 Visitors from around the globe make the trip to New Zealand’s shores to marvel at the mountains.
 And that journey is never in vain – New Zealand’s mountain ranges are even more breath-taking in real life, leaving many a hiker lost for words as they gaze up at the rocky outcrops, swirling mists and snowy heights above.

 According to Māori legend, how were the mountains of New Zealand formed?

 Māori tradition tells that New Zealand’s mountains were once gods and warriors whose fierce battles forged the landscape.
 Viewed as sacred sites, the Māori people have deep respect for the mountains in New Zealand and an unwavering bond with the land.

 Special reverence is given to the tallest mountains in New Zealand and the rich mythology that accompanies them.
 To stand atop a mountain peak is to stand on top of an ancestor, hence the reason why many Māori will not stand on the very top of a mountain.
 Educational tools and guidance are provided to climbers and guides who seek to summit New Zealand’s peaks to ensure that respect is maintained for the sacred nature of the mountains.